 The comparison of the four HT methods in their ability to recover binding sites supporting regulatory interactions was performed in a controlled way, in the sense that all HT evidence was excluded and we compared with both the complete collection and with the smaller set of confirmed confidence level as shown in Figure 6 and in supplementary material.
 In both comparisons we observed similar tendencies.

 It is true that this is a preliminary and incomplete comparison given the limited data.
-Certainly, the number of datasets and of TFs tested is quite different for each method, the laboratories are also different, briefly, these datasets were not generated within a pre-planned strategy for a well-defined comparison.
+Certainly, the number of datasets and of TFs tested is quite different for each method, the laboratories are also different.
 Within these limitations, we can see that the ChIP-seq collection, coming from different laboratories, shows a higher fraction of recovered sites from RegulonDB compared to the other three methods, although the difference is statistically significant (at a cutoff p-value < 0.05) only with ChIP-exo.
 The comparisons remain consistent in the two different ways of averaging the results as well as when using the whole collection of RIs or only the smaller subset of confirmed RIs as shown in Figures 6 and S2.
 These limited comparisons indicate that there are no significant differences in the in vivo vs in vitro specific binding of TFs to their sites in the genome as observed by classical and HT methodologies.

 A set of gold standard data is useful for different fields of biomedical research, but it must be not only a reference collection but also one that represents data with the highest level of confidence.
 The evaluation of data confidence based on independent evidence is a common practice in research; for example, quantitative reverse transcription PCR (RT-qPCR) is used to validate RNA-seq experiments.
 However, only a few studies have used this approximation to evaluate data on a large scale (27).
 In medicine, levels of evidence are assigned to studies based on diverse criteria, such as quality, with higher levels of quality of evidence entailing less risk of bias (28).
 Our approach can in principle be applied to analyze data from curated databases which have structured evidence codes associated with objects, such as BioGRID database (29), as well other molecular databases.

-The different improvements discussed in this paper enable us to incorporate HT-generated knowledge without “diluting” the valuable fraction of knowledge supported by classical molecular biology methods, since it is easy to dissect subsets based on their supporting methods.
+The different improvements discussed in this paper enable us to incorporate HT-generated knowledge together with classical molecular biology methods, since it is easy to dissect subsets based on their supporting methods.
 The next step will be to add an additional layer based on a similar integrative analysis focused on combining classical and HT methods for TSSs and TUs and update what constitutes one of the best-studied transcriptional regulatory networks of any genome model organism.
 This is also likely the best computationally represented corpus of knowledge of gene regulation.

 Methods